nuxeo/FunkLoad/README.txt

 page in a complex context.
 Use the ``debug`` option to find the page numbers.

-Note that ``fl-run-test`` can be used to launch normal unittest.TestCase and even doctest in a plain text file or embedded in a python docstring.
+Note that ``fl-run-test`` can be used to launch normal unittest.TestCase and (if you use python2.4) doctest in a plain text file or embedded in a python docstring.
 The ``--debug`` option makes doctests verbose.

 Usage